Parent carers needs assessment

 - a one-off payment to meet a specific need (S17 payment)

-- commissioning of support services to support the carer in the caring role e.g. daytime care in the homes of disabled children or elsewhere, overnight care in the homes of disabled children or elsewhere, educational or leisure activities for disabled children outside their homes, and services available to assist carers in the evenings, at weekends and during the school holidays
+- short breaks via direct Payments to support the carer in the caring role e.g. daytime care in the homes of disabled children or elsewhere, overnight care in the homes of disabled children or elsewhere, educational or leisure activities for disabled children outside their homes, and services available to assist carers in the evenings, at weekends and during the school holidays

 - if the assessment outcome is that your needs can be met within your community, additional support services will not be made available.
 Your worker will provide you with information to help you access local service and if you feel it necessary, help you make these links